alice-si/eth-storage/test/README.md

     lastPath with parallelity 8
     hashSet with parallelity 100

+### plots

+    Use dataToGenerate.js to set test cases
+    Use plotDataGenerator.js to save results of test cases in 'results.json' Use plot.html and choos file 'results.json' to show charts (need internet connection for cdn links)

 ### samples
 Run each test case for various implementations and outputs time of execution and found value.